mjknj18/NASA-Mars-Mission-Analysis/README.md

 ### Flask App Development

 1. Create a connection to the MongoDB engine, and set the path to the appropriate database and collection.
-2. Create a Home route that loads the currently stored extracted data from MongoDB and passes it to the HTML webpage.
+2. Create a Scrape route that imports and calls the Python scraping code, and stores the output Python dictionary in MongoDB.
-3. Create a Scrape route that imports and calls the scraping code, and stores the output dictionary in MongoDB.
+3. Create a Home route that loads the currently stored extracted data from MongoDB and passes it to the HTML webpage.

 ### HTML Webpage Development